Luke-Heyfron/TOpt/README.md

 ## Installation:

+1) Create a folder called "bin" in the directory of this readme file.
-Make sure GCC is installed and run "make all" in the TOpt directory.
+2) Make sure GCC is installed and run "make all" in the TOpt directory.

 ### Usage: